C2SP/CCTV/ML-KEM/README.md

 the XOF, at least 704 bytes are necessary for [a negligible probability (~ 2⁻¹²⁸)](https://www.wolframalpha.com/input?i=binomcdf%28469%2C+3329%2F4096%2C+255%29) of failure.

+## `strcmp` vectors

+In ML-KEM.Decaps the ciphertext is compared with the output of K-PKE.Encrypt for implicit rejection.
+If an implementation were to use `strcmp()` for that comparison it would fail to reject some ciphertexts if a zero byte terminates the comparison early.

+The files in the `strcmp/` folder provide test vectors that exercise this edge case.
+The chance of it occurring randomly is 2⁻¹⁶, and it is not covered by the pq-crystals vectors.

 ## Accumulated pq-crystals vectors